Contents

 let route = YelpRoute.business(id: "abc123")

-let business: YelpBusiness = try await client.request(route, in: environment)
+let business: YelpBusiness = try await client.request(route, in: env)

-The generic request functions will automatically map the raw response to the requested type, and throw any error that occurs.
-There are also non-generic variants if you want to get the raw data or use custom error handling.
+The request will automatically map the raw response to the requested type, and throw any error that occurs.
+There are also non-generic variants if you want to get the raw data, or use custom error handling.

 See the online [getting started guide][Getting-Started] for more information.